How to Upskill Your Employees

 A More Urgent Need to Upskill

-The need to upskill employees has also been exacerbated by the coronavirus pandemic.
+The need to upskill employees has also been exacerbated in 2020.
 According to the World Economic Forum’s “Future of Jobs 2020 Report,” in this newly constrained, recession-impacted labor market, for the workers who are set to remain in their roles, the share of core skills that will change in the next five years is 40%, and 50% of all employees will need upskilling or reskilling.

 The skills of the workforce have been a growing concern for years, so much so that 79% of global CEOs are concerned that their employees’ lack of essential skills is threatening the future growth of their organizations.